"The call to courage begins with vulnerability."

 Questions Worth Carrying

 Tom left the room with a few questions.
-Not the kind you answer quickly.
-The kind you carry around for a while and let work on you.
+Not the kind you answer on the spot.
+The kind you carry around for a while and let work on you, the way a good verse does — you think you're reading it, and then you realize it's been reading you.

 1. How would life be different — from this point forward — if you held the coin of vulnerability and courage together, understanding them not as opposites but as two sides of the same thing?

-2. How does this show up in the different areas of your life — your marriage, your parenting, your work, your friendship, your relationship with God?
+2. How does this show up across the different areas of your life — your marriage, your parenting, your work, your friendships, your relationship with God?
+Where are you flourishing in this?
+Where are you stuck?

-4. How do we lead by example rather than by performance?
-What does it look like when vulnerability becomes the thing people are actually following?
+5. How do we lead by example rather than by performance?
+What does it look like when vulnerability becomes the thing people are actually following — not the results, not the title, but the honest humanity?

-5. Where is vulnerability a liability?
+6. Where is vulnerability a liability?
 Not every room is safe.
 Not every moment calls for full exposure.
-What is the discernment required — what one man in the room called "appropriate vulnerability"?
+What is the discernment required — what one man called "appropriate vulnerability" — and how do you develop it?

-Appropriate vulnerability, as one of the men put it, is discernment.
-It's the opening story that lets a guard down without betraying a confidence.
-It's the admission that you don't have all the answers without abandoning the people who need you to lead.
-It's the limp on the good leg — not because you're hiding forever, but because this isn't the moment, and you know the difference.
+Appropriate vulnerability is discernment.
+It is the opening story that lets a guard down without betraying a confidence.
+It is the admission of uncertainty that empowers a team rather than destabilizing them.
+It is the limp on the good leg — not because you are hiding forever, but because this is not the moment, and you know the difference.
+That knowing, that calibration, is itself a form of maturity that perfectionism cannot access — because perfectionism only has two speeds: flawless performance or complete collapse.

 — ✦ —